reflectoring/reflectoring.github.io/_posts/2021-07-06-complete-guide-to-csrf.md

 ## What is CSRF?

 New-age websites often need to fetch data from other websites for various purposes.
-For example, the website might call a Google Map API to display a map of the user's current location or render a video from youtube.
-These are examples of cross-site requests and can also be a target of CSRF attacks.
+For example, the website might call a [Google Map API](https://maps.googleapis.com/maps/api) to display a map of the user's current location or render a video from [YouTube](https://www.youtube.com).
+These are examples of cross-site requests and can also be a potential target of CSRF attacks.

-When a website requests data from another website on behalf of a user, there are no security concerns when the request is unauthenticated.

 CSRF attacks target websites that trust some form of authentication by users before they perform any actions.
+For example, a user logs into a ecommerce site and makes a payment after purchasing goods.
+The trust is established when the user authenticated during login and the payment function in the website uses this trust to identify the user.

 Attackers exploit this trust and send forged requests on behalf of the authenticated user.
 This illustration shows the making of a CSRF attack:

 ![CSRF intro](/assets/img/posts/csrf/csrf-intro.png)